PHILIPPINES WITH A DIFFERENCE TOUR: DETAILED ITINERARY

-Remote Philippines: Day 10 After a final morning on Camiguin, we will return to Manila for an overnight stay.
+Philippines with a Difference: Day 10 After a final morning on Camiguin, we will return by air to Manila for an overnight stay.

-Remote Philippines: Day 14 In the Baggao area we will focus on seeing the critically endangered, endemic Isabela Oriole, which we have an excellent chance of finding thanks to some concerted conservation efforts in the area.
+Philippines with a Difference: Day 14 In the Baggao area we will focus on seeing the critically endangered, endemic Isabela Oriole, which we have an excellent chance of finding thanks to some concerted conservation efforts in the area.
 Also here are a number of other sought after species such as White-lored Oriole, the localized Luzon Striped Babbler, the attractive Golden-crowned Babbler and the aptly-named Furtive Flycatcher.
-More widespread Philippines species that are likely include Purple Needletail, Philippine Cuckoo-Dove, Green Imperial Pigeon (the local form has a maroon nape), ridiculous Scale-feathered and Rough-crested Malkohas that maraud with the noisy flocks of Rufous Coucals, Luzon Hornbill, (Northern) Sooty Woodpecker, White-browed Shama, Ashy Minivet, Rufous Paradise Flycatcher (the northern form here), the endemic Trilling Tailorbird and Striped Flowerpecker, and we may also encounter the widespread Rufous-bellied Eagle.
+More widespread Philippines species are likely to include Purple Needletail, Philippine Cuckoo-Dove, Green Imperial Pigeon (the local form has a maroon nape), ridiculous Scale-feathered and Rough-crested Malkohas that maraud with the noisy flocks of Rufous Coucals, Luzon Hornbill, (Northern) Sooty Woodpecker, White-browed Shama, Ashy Minivet, Rufous Paradise Flycatcher (the northern form here), the endemic Trilling Tailorbird and Striped Flowerpecker, and we may also encounter the widespread Rufous-bellied Eagle.

-Remote Philippines: Day 15 Today we will retrace our steps and take a flight back from Tuguegarao to Manila and travel to the Sierra Madre mountains to the northeast of the city for a three nights stay.
+Philippines with a Difference: Day 15 Today we will return to Tuguegarao and take a flight back to Manila.
+From there, we travel into the Sierra Madre mountains to the northeast of the city for a three nights stay.

-Tablas & Panay: Day 2 Today we will explore this little known island, where we will spend one night.
+Philippines with a Difference: Day 19 Today we will explore this little known island.
 During the daylight hours, we will spend our time in the limited remaining forest patches in the Dubduban watershed where in particular we will be looking for the endemic Tablas Drongo (with its long deeply-forked tail) and Tablas Fantail.
 A number of other interesting subspecies occur including a distinct form of Yellowish Bulbul (which may in the future be split off as Tablas Bulbul) as well as endemic forms of Winchell’s (Rufous-lored) Kingfisher and Orange-bellied Flowerpecker.
 We will also put in a concerted effort to find the smart Dimorphic Dwarf Kingfisher which is fairly ‘seeable’ on this island.
 As dusk falls, we should be serenaded by the calls of the endemic Romblon Hawk-Owl, and hopefully, we will have little trouble tracking down this smart owl.
 Mantanani Scops Owl is also common here, and again, it should not take too long to fix one of these desired owls in our spotlight beam.

-Tablas & Panay: Day 8 Today we will transfer to Caticlan and take a morning flight to Manila, where our tour ends.
+Philippines with a Difference: Day 20 Today we will take a morning flight to Manila, where our tour ends.